maryamkhosravii/housing-prediction/README.md

 - Built with FastAPI.
 - JWT authentication for secure predictions.
 - Endpoint /predict receives JSON input and returns predicted house value.
-- Predictions are stored in a PostgreSQL/SQLite database using SQLAlchemy ORM.
+- Predictions are stored in a SQLite database using SQLAlchemy ORM.

 4. Frontend:
 - Streamlit app for user-friendly interaction.